PremiLab-Math/PremiLab-Math.github.io/index.md

 layout: default
 ---

-PremiLab-Math is a sub-group of PremiLab at Xi'an Jiaotong-Liverpool University, focusing on leveraging AI to solve mathematical problems, including Math Word Problems and Geometry Problems.
+PremiLab-Math is a sub-group of PremiLab at Xi'an Jiaotong-Liverpool University, focusing on leveraging AI to solve mathematical problems, including Math Word Problems, Geometry Problems and Table Math Word Problems.

 * * *